StefPres/Object-Tracking-Camera/README.md

 the objects.
 But under less-than-optimal conditions (uneven, excessively bright, or low lighting), the camera would sometimes not detect the object, even when the object in question was only a foot in front of it.

+### Planned Features
+In the next semester, I would like to further develop the image processing capability of my programming, incorporating some or all of the listed features:

+If no object is found for 5 seconds, pan area to look for objects.
+If no object is found, return to the rest position

+If an object is found, turn on LED.
+If the object is lost and the camera is panning, LED blinks.
+When panning stops, turn the LED off.

+Modify code to be able to read QR codes instead of detecting color.
+Color detection is heavily dependent on lighting, but QR codes can be read in almost any different lighting.
+The camera will be able to read a QR code and print its message/link and stop processes for people to read/copy message

+In addition, I plan to design an autonomous vehicle (either line-following or obstacle-avoidance). with the camera mounted on top of the vehicle to track objects as the vehicle is moving, which will serve as a prototype for a self-driving vehicle.